Ghana Tax Calculator (2026)

 Assumptions

-- · Social Security contributions (5.5%) are deductible for income tax purposes.
+- · Social security contributions (5.5% employee) are deductible from gross income before calculating income tax.

 Frequently asked questions

-How much income tax will I pay if I move to Ghana?
+How much income tax will I pay as an expat working in Ghana?

 Other tax calculators